kricsp/program0/README.md

 :warning: :warning: :warning: :warning: :warning: :warning:

-Once the fork has completed setting up, look at the Github landing page for your fork of this project.
+Once the fork has completed setting up, look at the Github landing page for your fork of this program.
 You should see a green button that says "Clone or download".
-Press it and you should see a URL like https://github.com/binghamtonuniversity-cs342/project-0-fall18-username.git.
+Press it and you should see a URL like https://github.com/binghamtonuniversity-cs342/program-0-fall18-username.git.
 Copy that text somewhere you can access it, then go back to the terminal.

-Next, be sure you are in your project directory and execute the following command in the terminal:
+Next, be sure you are in your program directory and execute the following command in the terminal:

 `git clone URL`